Top quark effects in composite vector pair production at the LHC: Vector pair production total cross sections via gluon fusion

 \section{Vector pair production total cross sections via gluon fusion}

-The final states for the vector pair production via gluon fusion mechanism obviously are the charge states $V^{+}V^{-}$ and $V^{0}V^{0}$.
-The total cross section for the $V^{+}V^{-}(V^{0}V^{0})$ production through gluon fusion mechanism in proton proton colisions with center of mass energy $\sqrt{S}$ is given by:
+The final states for the vector pair production via the gluon fusion mechanism obviously are the charge states $V^{+}V^{-}$ and $V^{0}V^{0}$.
+The total cross section for the $V^{+}V^{-}(V^{0}V^{0})$ production through the gluon fusion mechanism in proton proton collisions with center of mass energy $\sqrt{S}$ is given by